Understanding your business lease

 Some of the points you will want to consider when negotiating the terms of your lease with your landlord include: electricity, HVAC and cleaning services.

-When you have reached an agreement with your landlord about the services that will be provided, make sure that you get the details in writing.
+When you have reached an agreement with your landlord about the services that will be provided, make sure that you get the details in writing in the lease.

 Modern office buildings generally provide allowances for improvements – such as new partitioning, lighting, carpets or paint – but there may be variations in individual tenant needs and what a landlord is willing to provide.